MHickey2/EssenChelle-Oils/README.md

 ### 5. Wireframes    <a name="wireframes"></a>

 The Wireframes for the site were created in Figma, I concentrated on the standard websize and the mobile size.
 The mid-level sizes were generally in keeping with the main websize but just on a smaller scale.
+There have been modifications and changes since the initial wireframes design.
 The Wireframes can be found below:

 <details><summary>Figma Wireframes</summary>